What is Tax Planning?

 - For the salaried class of taxpayers, the responsibility of correct deduction of tax at source is thrown on employers.
 While in the case of a business or profession, they are responsible for declaring correct income.
 So, an employee may hide his other income and not declare to his employer in order to avoid taxes, and business owners also claim excess expense claims and deductions to reduce their tax burden.
 So in these cases, it takes backstage, and tax evasion/avoidance takes center stage.

 - The consequences of tax changes should be anticipated and considered as you evaluate choices for financial strategies.
 You can usually be aware of any tax law changes well in advance to incorporate them into your planning.

 - Changes in tax laws are brought in sometimes to boost the economic scenario, infrastructure growth, and industrial development.
-For example, recently the scope of capital gains tax in the UK for Non-UK residents was extended to include all disposals of UK property.
+For example, recently, the scope of capital gains tax in the UK for Non-UK residents was extended to include all disposals of UK property.
 These are just the first in the line of reforms coming down the track in the next few years that will have a significant impact on landlords.

 Tax planning has numerous advantages and lesser disadvantages.
-They should be done within the applicable limits of tax laws and should be clearly distinguished with tax evasion or tax avoidance, both of which are not allowable under the applicable limits of tax laws.
+They should be done within the applicable limits of tax laws and clearly distinguished with tax evasion or tax avoidance, both of which are not allowable under the applicable limits of tax laws.
 Also, any changes in tax laws should be kept into consideration.

-This has been a guide to what is tax planning and its meaning.
+This article has been a guide to what is tax planning and its meaning.
 Here we discuss types and examples of tax planning along with importance & limitations.
 You can learn more about accounting from the following articles –